davidbrusius/bank/README.md

 # Bank

-To start your Phoenix server:
+Simple banking API implementend using [Elixir](http://elixir-lang.org) and [Phoenix](https://phoenixframework.org/).

+# Contributing

+Dependencies:

+  * Elixir 1.9.1
+  * Erlang 22.0.7
+  * Postgres 11

+Setup the application:

+  * Clone this repo `git clone git@github.com:davidbrusius/bank.git`
+  * Access the repo directory `cd bank`
   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create, migrate and add seed data to your database with `mix ecto.setup`

-  * Start Phoenix endpoint with `mix phx.server`
+To start your Phoenix server run `mix phx.server`.

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can start sending requests to the API on `http://localhost:4000`.

+You can use the users and accounts created by the seeds file (`priv/repo/seeds.exs`) to start making some requests to the API.
+Alternatively, you can also create your own users and accounts using the commands available in the seeds file.

 # API Endpoints